The Role of Equity Funds in the Financial Crisis Propagation

 WFA 2012 Las Vegas Meetings Paper

-The early stage of the 2007/08 financial crisis was marked by large value losses for bank stocks.
-This paper identifies the equity funds most affected by this valuation shock and examines its consequences for the non-financial stocks owned by the respective funds.
-We find that (i) ownership links to these "distressed equity funds" lead to large underperformance of the most exposed non-financial stocks, and in aggregate this contributes an additional 10.5% to the overall stock market downturn; (ii) distressed fire sales and the associated price discounts are concentrated among those exposed stocks that perform relatively well; and (iii) stocks with higher fund ownership generally performed much better throughout the crisis.
+The early stage of the 2007-08 financial crisis was marked by large value losses for bank stocks.
+This paper identifies the equity funds most affected by this valuation shock and examines its consequences for the nonfinancial stocks owned by the respective funds.
+We document three key empirical findings.
+First, ownership links to these distressed equity funds lead to large temporary underperformance of the most exposed nonfinancial stocks.
+Second, distressed equity funds make the better performing stocks in their portfolio the preferred liquidation choice, which implies clustering of fire sale discounts among stocks in the high return quantiles.
+Third, stocks with higher overall fund ownership generally performed better throughout the crisis.